-Sean Gong is Co-Founder, CTO and the Chief Scientist at Vision Semantics Ltd.
+Sean Gong is Co-Founder and the Chief Scientist at Vision Semantics Ltd.

 He has published over 400 research papers in computer vision and machine learning.
 He has authored and edited 7 books on Person Re-Identification, Visual Analysis of Behaviour, Video Analytics for Business Intelligence, Dynamic Vision from Images to Face Recognition, Analysis and Modelling of Faces and Gestures.
 His recent work includes Transfer Learning, Unsupervised and Semi-Supervised Deep Learning, Imbalanced Data Deep Learning, Deep Reinforcement Learning, Attention and Memory in Deep Learning, Zero-Shot Learning, and Human-In-The-Loop Active Learning.